Structured yet Bounded Temporal Understanding in Large Language Models: Related Work

 From a philosophical perspective, time can be conceptualized as either an A-series or a B-series \cite{mctaggart1908unreality}.
 The A-series represents a tensed and dynamic view of time, where events are located relative to the observer's subjective ``now'' (the deictic center) as past, present, or future.
 In this view, a future event successively becomes present and eventually shifts into the past.
 In contrast, the B-series reflects a tenseless and static ordering of events, where each event is positioned as earlier than or later than another, independent of any observer's temporal standpoint.

-From a cognitive perspective, time is commonly represented through two conceptual metaphors: moving ego (ME) and moving time (MT).
+From a cognitive perspective, time is commonly described using two conceptual metaphors: moving ego (ME) and moving time (MT) \cite{mcglone1998back,boroditsky2000metaphoric,gentner2002time}.
 In the ME perspective, time is stationary while the observer (ego) moves forward through it, such as ``We are approaching Tuesday''.
 In the MT perspective, the observer remains stationary while time itself flows toward them, for example, ``Tuesday is approaching''.

 A temporal frame of reference (t-FoR) typically involves three components: a target event (TE), a reference point (RP), and an origo (O).
 The TE denotes the event being fixed, the RP provides the point of comparison relative to the TE, and the O serves as the anchoring perspective.
-As on the of the first attempts to integrate temporal perspectives within a FoR framework, \cite{moore2004ego} distinguishes between ego-centered MT and non-deictic MT, proposing an ego-based vs. field-based taxonomy to capture these differences.
-Extending this approach, \cite{moore2011ego} groups ME and ego-centered MT as ``ego-perspective'', corresponding to the A-series, while field-based perspectives correspond to the B-series.
+As on the of the first attempts to integrate temporal perspectives within a FoR framework, \citeauthor{moore2004ego} distinguishes between ego-centered MT and non-deictic MT, proposing an ego-based vs. field-based taxonomy to capture these differences.
+Extending this approach, \citeauthor{moore2011ego} groups ME and ego-centered MT as ``ego-perspective'', corresponding to the A-series, while field-based perspectives correspond to the B-series.
 The reference-point metaphors framework splits the MT perspective into two categories: ego-based and field-based, where former merges with the ME perspective under a deictic clasification \cite{nunez2006future}.
 The temporal framework models taxonomy integrates reference-point metaphors with descriptions of time across all three spatial frames of reference (s-FoRs) \cite{kranjec2006extending}.
-Building on these developments, \cite{evans2013temporal} aligns the A-series with ego-based frames \cite{moore2004ego} and ego-RP metaphors \cite{nunez2006future}, and the B-series with field-based frames \cite{moore2004ego} and time-RP metaphors \cite{nunez2006future}.
-Other revisions classify ME and MT as ego-relative temporal motion constructions, while sequence-based conceptions are termed positional time constructions \cite{sinha2011time}. \cite{tenbrink2011reference} characterizes time as possessing an ``inbuilt asymmetry'', which can be conceptualized either as a vector from past to future or as a vector expressing anteriority/posteriority in event sequences.
+Building on these developments, \citeauthor{evans2013temporal} aligns the A-series with ego-based frames \cite{moore2004ego} and ego-RP metaphors \cite{nunez2006future}, and the B-series with field-based frames \cite{moore2004ego} and time-RP metaphors \cite{nunez2006future}.
+Other revisions classify ME and MT as ego-relative temporal motion constructions, while sequence-based conceptions are termed positional time constructions \cite{sinha2011time}. \citeauthor{tenbrink2011reference} characterizes time as possessing an ``inbuilt asymmetry'', which can be conceptualized either as a vector from past to future or as a vector expressing anteriority/posteriority in event sequences.